Best Walleye Rod 2019/2020 – (Buyers Guide)

 Having as much feedback as possible through the rod is paramount to setting the hook.
 That's why you need a rod that falls near the medium power with a fast action.

-With jigging you really need to know what is exactly happening to the jig, low stretch line and a fast action rod are crucial.
+With jigging you really need to know what is exactly happening to your walleye jigs, low stretch line and a fast action rod are crucial.

 Fenwick Elite Tech Walleye